 The Company derecognizes financial assets when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all the associated risk and rewards of ownership to another entity.
 A financial liability is derecognized when the obligation under the liability is discharged, canceled or expired.
-Gains and losses on derecognition of financial assets and liabilities are generally recognized in the consolidated statements of comprehensive losses.
+Gains and losses on derecognition of financial assets and liabilities are generally recognized in the consolidated statement of comprehensive loss.